Metro Micro: History

 In 2019 Metro launched a pilot called the Mobility on Demand (MOD) program in partnership with the ride-share provider Via Transportation.
 That pilot operated in zones including North Hollywood, El Monte and Compton, and was funded in part by a grant from the Federal Transit Administration.

 The first service zones of Metro Micro launched on December 14, 2020, in the Watts/Willowbrook and LAX/Inglewood service areas.
 The service operated using Metro-managed small vans, via app or call-in booking, and used the introductory US $1 fare in each zone for the first six months.
 In January 2021 Metro announced expansion of Metro Micro to three additional zones: Compton/Artesia, El Monte, and North Hollywood/Burbank.
 In June 2021 Metro Micro added zones in Highland Park/Eagle Rock/Glendale and Altadena/Pasadena/Sierra Madre.

 Reception

-As of April 2025, the Metro Micro app only had 16 reviews and a 1.9-star rating.
+As of August 2026, the Metro Micro app had over 1100 reviews and a 4.7-star rating.

 The program faced significant criticism regarding its cost-effectiveness, ridership levels, and long-term sustainability.
 According to Metro board reports, systemwide weekday ridership in mid-2024 averaged about 2,305 rides per day, less than half of Metro’s internal target of 5,090 daily rides.